Skip to table of contents

 No student will be permitted to register or, if already registered, to add a new course to a schedule after the second week of classes in the fall and spring semester or after the first week of classes in a summer session.

 Students desiring to seek college credit for a course by examination may obtain an application for the Advanced Standing Examination from their college.
-Undergraduate Allied Health and undergraduate Nursing students may obtain the application in his/her Student Affairs office.
+Undergraduate Allied Health and undergraduate Nursing students may obtain the application in their college Student Affairs office.
 The student must complete and submit the form, with payment, to their college Student Affairs office.
 At that time, a student affairs official verifies the student's academic record to ensure that the student is eligible to take the examination(s), then obtains the appropriate signatures.
 Student Affairs then forwards the payment to the Bursar's Office and makes arrangements with the academic department and the student for a time and place for the examination.
-Following the examination, the results will be noted on the form, which will then be forwarded to Admissions and Records.
+Following the examination, the results will be noted on the form, which will then be forwarded to OU Health Sciences Recruitment and Admissions.

 Institutional charges for evaluating advanced standing will be based on the actual costs of administering the evaluations.
 Contact the appropriate Student Affairs office to ascertain this cost.

-Advanced Standing Credit awarded to a student at the University of Oklahoma Health Sciences Center must be validated by successful completion of (12) twelve or more upper division credit hours specified by the University of Oklahoma Health Sciences Center degree program before being placed on the student’s official transcript.
+Advanced Standing Credit awarded to a student at OU Health Sciences must be validated by successful completion of (12) twelve or more upper division credit hours specified by the OU Health Sciences degree program before being placed on the student’s official transcript.
 The neutral grade of satisfactory "S" will be assigned to credit earned through departmental advanced standing examinations.

-A notation made on a student's transcript for (9) nine to (12) twelve hours of specialized courses in a discipline can be made by the Office of Admissions and Records with approval by the college curriculum review committee, dean of the college, and the Academic Program Council of the University.
+A notation made on a student's transcript for nine (9) to twelve (12) hours of specialized courses in a discipline can be made by OU Health Sciences with approval by the college curriculum review committee, dean of the college, and the Academic Program Council of the University.

 When the number of enrollments in a course is considered insufficient to warrant offering, the University reserves the right to cancel the course and refund all tuition and fees paid for that course.
-The department offering the course should notify the Office of Admissions and Records and the students who have enrolled regarding the decision to cancel the course.
+The department offering the course should notify OU Health Sciences Recruitment and Admissions and the students who have enrolled regarding the decision to cancel the course.
 The students should then be properly removed from the course, and either enrolled in another course or receive a complete refund of the tuition and fees paid for the cancelled course.

-For assistance, please contact your College or the Office of Admissions and Records at (405) 271-2359.
+For assistance, please contact your college or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

-Students must complete a Name and Address Change Form obtained on the Admissions and Records website or college Student Affairs Office to change their name.
-The form must be submitted to the Office of Admissions and Records to the address noted on the form.
+Students must complete a Name and Address Change Form obtained on the OU Health Sciences Recruitment and Admissions website or college Student Affairs office to change their name.
+The form must be submitted to OU Health Sciences to the address noted on the form.
 A student’s full legal name is to be used at all times so that all records, degrees, etc., will be legally correct.
 It is assumed that the name on the original application is the student’s full legal name.

 Address changes may be processed by completing the form noted above or by accessing the Student Self-Service System at https://www.ouhsc.edu/selfserve.

-When a student desires to change or apply to another major or degree within the University, he or she must complete a Change of College, Major or Degree Option Form.
-The Change of College, Major or Degree Option Form may be found online or in the Office of Admissions and Records.
+When a student desires to change or apply to another major or degree within the University, the student must complete a Change of College, Major or Degree Option Form.
+The Change of College, Major or Degree Option Form may be found online or at OU Health Sciences Recruitment and Admissions.

-As instructed on the form, the student must complete the necessary sections, secure important information and signatures from the accepting college/program and the releasing college/program, and return the form to the Office of Admissions and Records.
+As instructed on the form, the student must complete the necessary sections, secure required information and signatures from the accepting college/program and the releasing college/program, and submit the form to OU Health Sciences Recruitment and Admissions.

-For assistance, please contact your College or the Office of Admissions and Records at (405) 271-2359.
+For assistance, contact the college or OU Health Sciences Recruitment and Admissions at (405) 271-2359.

 Web: